Images: Barts Health NHS Trust Archives

 A third plaque, to the Peasants Revolt, which took place at Smithfield, was unveiled on the screen wall in 2015.

 1380-1395: John Mirfield

-Mirfield was the first to be appointed ‘surgeon’ to the hospital.
+Mirfield was associated with St Bartholomew’s Priory and Hospital.
 During this time he wrote two books: Brevarium Bartholomei and Florarium Bartholomei.
 The former is a compendium of medical ruminations that reflect the still widely held philosophies of Galen that were not superseded until the end of the 15th Century when a ‘modern’ camp developed around the Swiss Renaissance physician and occultist, Paracelsus.
 The latter publication is more ecclesiastical but does contain one medical chapter.

 1381: Revolting Peasants

 King Richard II’s poll tax was becoming increasingly unpopular amongst the poor.
 It was polarizing, not just in terms of money and dues to the state, but in terms of an understanding of freedom and individuality within society.
 The Revolt’s best-known leader was Watt Tyler.
 After assembling a group of supporters in Canterbury, they marched on London, destroying civil buildings and freeing criminals from prison as they went.
 Negotiations with the King were arranged to take place outside the hospital.
 During some unproductive back-and-forth and a bit of King-insulting by Tyler, he struck out at the well-armored Mayor of London, Lord Walworth, who subsequently cut the revolter’s throat.
 He tried to escape on horseback but fell and after being dragged along briefly, was unceremoniously decapitated.
 A grizzly end, but not as grizzly as that of John Ball, who was hanged, drawn and quartered in the King’s presence at St Albans.
 The two were reunited, or at least their heads were – atop London Bridge.
 On matching spikes.